grace-shearrer/MealNetworks/README.md

 - in Python, code is networkX.ipynb (used on the same cross-validated, regularized sparse correlation matrix obtained in R above): corrm_PREG_BMI2_3_OCC1.csv

 ### update on 10/9/2019
 Corrected food groups meat and cured meat.
-FNDDS codes had ham and bacon as meat and not cured meat, how it is in USDAs food patterns and HEI.
+FNDDS codes had ham and bacon as meat.
+USDAs food patterns and HEI have these as cured meat.
 This was corrected in:
 - Step-by-step food grouping.docx
 - foodgroup_coding_2_1.sas
 - preg_bmi2_3_occ1.sas7bdat